liyuqian/curve/public/index.md

 The curve described above is generated using the following algorithm.
 See also "`class Curve`" in [index.ts][1] as an example 100-line implementation.
+(All docs and code sources here are in https://github.com/liyuqian/curve.)

 Given $n$ points $p_i (0 \leq i < n)$ where no 2 consecutive points are identical, we generate $n-1$ focal points, 1 for each segment $p_i p_{i + 1}$.